zmlka/atrap/_static_pages/curriculum.markdown

     * We culminate somewhere in the Mediterranean, en route from Athens to Marseilles.
-    * In some ways, **CIAM** a summary of some of the things covered in the preceeding ten weeks, in many ways, the thing that the next 20 years somehow reacted to.
+    * In some ways, **CIAM** a summary of some of the things covered in the preceding ten weeks, in many ways, the thing that the next 20 years somehow reacted to.